 A 2021 national report by American Forests projected carbon storage and sequestration based on anticipated tree plantings and assuming a 1% die back rate of existing trees using current carbon storage and sequestration values, recognizing that there will be climate-related feedbacks to tree growth and life expectancy in response to localized climate change.
-The report found that the San Diego region is expected to increase its urban tree carbon storage by approximately 6 MMT of carbon and to increase its annual sequestration rate by 0.32 MMT of carbon per year from 2010-2060 through urban tree expansion alone.
-The report also noted that the San Diego region is expected to see an increase in avoided emissions as urban trees are expected to reduce electricity use for cooling, though, importantly, there will be increased emissions with urban expansion and overall avoided emissions will be reduced through the loss of natural lands.
+The report found that San Diego County is expected to increase its urban tree carbon storage by approximately 6 MMT of carbon and to increase its annual sequestration rate by 0.32 MMT of carbon per year from 2010-2060 through urban tree expansion alone.
+The report also noted that the San Diego region is expected to see an increase in avoided emissions as urban trees are expected to reduce electricity use for cooling, though, importantly, there will be increased emissions with urban expansion and overall avoided emissions will be reduced through the loss of natural lands.100

 An analysis by The Nature Conservancy of California found that the San Diego region had 111,763 acres of urban land that was suitable for urban forestry or other greening.
-At an average sequestration rate of approximately 18 MT of CO2e per acre per year, the report estimates that fully foresting the San Diego region's urban areas would result in over 2 MMT CO2e of annual sequestration.
-This roughly equals the estimated annual sequestration in Section 5.2, though it is important to note that the costs associated with planting such an extensive urban forest in the region would be significant.
-This is due to both the upfront costs of purchasing saplings, trees, or seeds in addition to the labor to initially plant that many trees and the ongoing marginal costs of maintaining an urban tree, which are higher than maintaining a tree in NWLs.
+17,103 At an average sequestration rate of approximately 7 MT of CO_2e per acre per year, the report estimates that fully foresting the San Diego region's urban areas would result in over 2 MMT CO_2e of annual sequestration.
+17,103 This roughly equals the estimated annual sequestration in Section 5.2, though it is important to note that the costs associated with planting such an extensive urban forest in the region would be significant.
+This is due to both 1) the upfront costs of purchasing saplings, trees, or seeds in addition to the labor to initially plant that many trees and 2) the ongoing marginal costs of maintaining an urban tree, which are higher than maintaining a tree in NWLs (see Fargione et al., 2021^{53} for a discussion of some of the costs of producing and planting a large number of trees).
 Additionally, as the region's climate changes, hotter, drier conditions may increase the water input costs and/or the urban tree mortality rate, which would decrease the sequestration potential.
-This further underscores the importance of species selection during urban greening planning and implementation.

-Though these estimates from The Nature Conservancy are rough because they are not based on extensive field data, estimates still highlight the importance of greening the region's urban areas as an NCS.
+Though these estimates are rough because they are not based on extensive field data and there are some notable points of consideration for urban forestry, the Nature Conservancy's estimates still highlight the importance of greening the region's urban areas as an NCS.
 As cities and municipalities throughout the region set and achieve tree planting goals, it will be important to account for accurate, localized carbon stock and sequestration values based on species, tree age, tree health, and growing conditions.
-Additionally, it will be important for jurisdictions to account for both the electricity savings due to trees' cooling effects and to account for the emissions from inputs like watering, tree care, fertilizers, and other inputs.
+Additionally, it will be important for urban areas to account for both the electricity savings due to trees' cooling effects and to account for the emissions from inputs like watering, tree care, fertilizers, etc.